zeke7/CSCI343-Android-development/README.md

 # CSCI343-Android-development
-Here are some simple Android application
+Here are some simple Android applications